hexagr/hexagr.github.io/content/posts/bypassing-windows-defender/index.md

 But to do this, we'll need some initial declarations.
 These are the type definitions we'll use for Native API functions.
 We start with the `_PS_ATTRIBUTE` for process and thread creation[^1], along with unicode handling, process attributes, and identification for processes and threads.

-We also define the types we’ll need for indirect calls to allocate memory[^2] and spin up new process threads[^3], using `pNtAllocateVirtualMemory`, `pNtCreateThreadEx`, and `pNtWaitForSingleObject`, respectively.
+We also define the types we’ll need for indirect calls to allocate memory[^2] and spin up new process threads[^3], which we'll do using pNtAllocateVirtualMemory, pNtCreateThreadEx, and pNtWaitForSingleObject, respectively.

 ```C